Registration, personal identity code & change of address

 You can book an appointment to DVV’s fast track if you or a family member have been granted a fast track residence permit from Migri as a specialist, growth entrepreneur, EU Blue Card senior specialist, specialist based on internal company transfer, top- or middle-level manager, or as a family member of any of the above.

-Read more in the following pages:
+Read more on the following pages:

 Contact